bourinto/Object-Based-Teleoperation-Interface/README.md

 ### unity_transform

 **Description:** \
-Converts Vive controller pose (from Unity) into Cartesian end-effector commands for the xArm6.
+Converts Vive controller state (from Unity) into Cartesian end-effector commands for the xArm6.

-**Key Features:**
+**Features**

-- Subscribes to `/unity/controller_pose` (geometry_msgs/Twist).
+- The end effector of the XArm6 mirrors the exact movement of your Unity controller in 3D space.
+Be aware that the responsiveness depends on Unity's frame rate.

-- Transforms poses from the Unity coordinate frame to the robot’s reference frame.
+- The gripper reacts to your finger’s position on the touchpad: push forward to close, pull back to open, and stay near the center or lift to hold.

-- Publishes Cartesian commands to `/xarm6/ee_pose_cmd`.
+> *TODO:* Implement the missing degree of freedom for wrist rotation.

 **Run:**
 ```bash